 5. Work with remaining pasta until you have enough sheets to line and layer your lasagne tray.

-1. Heat half the oil in a large deep-sided frying pan on medium heat, induction setting 7.
+1. Heat half the oil in a large deep-sided frying pan on medium-high heat, induction setting 7.
 Add onions, carrots and celery, garlic and salt flakes.
 Cook until translucent, approximately 10 minutes.

 2. Remove vegetables from the pan.
 Add remaining oil, beef and pork mince and continue cooking until mince has browned, breaking up meat as you go.
 Add the meat in stages to prevent overcrowding the pan.

 3. Add all the meat back into the pan along with the vegetables and bay leaves.
-Pour over wine and bring to the boil, induction setting 8, until wine has reduced by half.
+Pour over wine and bring to the boil on high heat, induction setting 8, until wine has reduced by half.

-4. Add tinned tomatoes, tomato paste and basil leaves.
-Bring to the boil on induction setting 7, then reduce to a simmer, induction setting 3 and cook for at least 30 minutes or up to 2 hours, stirring occasionally.
+4. Add tomatoes, tomato paste and basil leaves.
+Bring to the boil on medium-high heat induction setting 7, then reduce to a simmer on low heat, induction setting 3 and cook for at least 30 minutes or up to 2 hours, stirring occasionally.

 1. In a medium sized saucepan, melt the butter on medium-high heat, induction setting 7.
 Add the flour and cook until the flour slightly changes colour to achieve a blonde roux.

-2. Whisk in the milk, ensuring there are no lumps and then bring to the boil, induction setting 7.
+2. Whisk in the milk, ensuring there are no lumps and then bring to the boil.